ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S4_terraform-04_Modules_Import/README.md

 - A module is a container for multiple resources that are used together.

 - The ``.tf`` files in your working directory when you run terraform plan or terraform apply together from the root module.
-That module may call other modules and connect them together by passing output values from one to input values of another.
+That module may call other modules and connect them together by passing output values from one to the input values of another.

 - Create folders named `terraform-modules`, `modules`, `dev`, `prod` directories in the home directory and files as below.